The cultural offer is one of the biggest tourist attractions in Europe, and Madrid’s museums are among the most important in the world.

 If you want to stay in Madrid

-In this area we have apartments for months in the Centro area, the apartments for months in the Retiro area and as a quieter and less touristy area you can consider the apartments for months in the Salamanca district.
+In this area we have apartments for months in the Centro area, the apartments for months in the Retiro area and as a quieter and less touristy area you can consider the apartments for months in Barrio Salamanca

-For a short stay we have apartments for days next to the Golden Mile (Calle Serrano) and Paseo de la Castellana, in the Escultor Building, We also provide a list by category, a list of apartments for companies or our list of apartments for students .
+For a short stay we have short term apartments next to the Golden Mile (Calle Serrano) and Paseo de la Castellana, in the Escultor Building, We also provide a list by category, corporate apartments or our apartments for students .